-The internally restricted balance includes funds for capital projects at Wanakita, YMCA Greatest Needs dollars reserved for funding assistance, and funding of future child care wages, all reserved via Board of Director's approval.
+The internally restricted balance includes funds for capital projects at Wanakita, funds reserved for funding increases in childcare staff base wages, and funds reserved for emergencies.
+All reserved via Board of Director's approval.

-During the year, the Board of Director's approved a transfer of commodity tax rebates of \$479,634 (\$162,599 in 2021) from general net assets to net assets internally restricted.
-Also, the Board of Directors approved capital expenditures throughout the year of \$265,926 (\$80,508 in 2021) on the Wanakita renovation project from net assets internally restricted.
+During the year, a transfer of commodity tax rebates of nil (\$663,651 in 2023) from general net assets to net assets internally restricted.
+Also, capital expenditures incurred throughout the year of \$241,376 (\$15,617 in 2023) on the Wanakita renovation project and \$260,293 (nil in 2023) to support emergencies were funded from internally restricted net assets.